 The plot of Spock Must Die! kicks off after this question is discussed in-universe.

 The transporter accident and malfunction concepts were brought up in Star Trek: The Motion Picture, Star Trek: The Next Generation's episode with Scotty, and Star Trek (2009).

 This was discussed in the Expanded Universe novel "Federation"—transporters work on the quantum level rather than just the molecular level.
 Rather than simply producing a copy that thinks it's the original (molecular level) at the destination, it converts your specific atoms to energy, beams them to a target location, and then reassembles them.

 Which still doesn't address the issue, you could still be dead and your replacement is just constructed from your old raw materials.

-Enteprise Episode 86, "Daedalus", Emory Erickson, inventor of the transporter handwaves the issue away, treating like it was a crack pot point.
+Enterprise Episode 86, "Daedalus", Emory Erickson, inventor of the transporter handwaves the issue away, treating like it was a crackpot concern.